Josehdez96/design-patters-with-javascript/README.md

 [X] "javascript" for all code instead of "diff"
 [X] delete # and replace - and + by (deleted) and (added) for all code

-[] Table of content Structural patterns
-[] Table of content Behavior patterns
+[X] Table of content Structural patterns AND test it [] Table of content Behavior patterns AND test it
 </code>
 </pre>